 - Add a few dashes of your favorite hot sauce

-Store the Pickle de Gallo in a lidded container in the refrigerator for up to 3-4 days.
+Store in a tightly covered container in the refrigerator for up to 4 days to preserve freshness.

 Ingredients